alfasoftware/astra/astra-maven-plugin/README.md

 ## Description

-The purpose of this plugin is to run an Astra UseCase over the maven module(s) source code.
+The purpose of this plugin is to run an Astra UseCase over the Maven module(s) source code.

 ## Plugin Attributes